Fritware: History

 In 2011, 29 potteries, employing a total of 300 persons, making fritware were identified in Jaipur.

 Applications

 Fritware served a wide variety of purposes in the medieval Islamic world.
-As a porcelain substitute the fritware technique was used to craft bowls, vases, and pots as both symbols of luxury as well as to more practical ends.
-It was similarly used by medieval tilemakers to craft strong tiles with a colourless body that provide a suitable base for underglaze and decoration Fritware was also known to be used to craft objects beyond simply pottery and tiling.
-It was also found to be used in the twelfth century to make objects like chess sets.
+As a porcelain substitute, the fritware technique was used to craft bowls, vases, and pots, not only as symbols of luxury but also to practical ends.
+It was similarly used by medieval tilemakers to craft strong tiles with a colourless body that provided a suitable base for underglaze and decoration.
+Fritware was also known to be used to craft objects beyond pottery and tiling, and has been found to be used in the twelfth century to make objects like chess sets.
 There is also a tradition of using fritware to create intricate figurines, with surviving examples from the Seljuk Empire.

-It was also the use ceramic body for Islamic lustreware, a technique that puts a lustred ceramic glaze onto pottery.
+It was also used as the ceramic body for Islamic lustreware, a technique that puts a lustred ceramic glaze onto pottery.